Trex099/Glint/README.md

     *   **Live Passthrough:** Dedicate a GPU, USB controller, or NVMe drive to your Linux VM for near-native performance.
     *   **Automated Host Preparation:** The script handles stopping your display manager, binding drivers to `vfio-pci`, and safely restoring your host session when the VM shuts down.
     *   **System Compatibility Checker:** A built-in tool to check your IOMMU groups, kernel settings, and hardware configuration for passthrough readiness.
+*   **PCI Passthrough for macOS:** Connect your iPhone to Xcode inside the VM.
+By passing through a USB controller directly to macOS, you can achieve a native development experience, including live device debugging.
 *   **User-Friendly TUI:** A simple, terminal-based interface that guides you through every step, from creation to execution.
 *   **Automatic Dependency Resolution:** The script automatically detects your Linux distribution and offers to install any missing dependencies, such as QEMU, OVMF, and other required tools.
 *   **Integrated File Transfer:** Easily copy files and folders to and from a running Linux VM using SCP, with port forwarding handled automatically.